MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 - :material-subway-variant:{ .lg .middle } __Agency__

-    Details about the agencies responsible for the transit service.
+    Communicate details about the agencies responsible for the transit service.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/base/#agency)

 - :material-subway-variant:{ .lg .middle } __Stops__

-    Locations where a transit service picks up and drops off passengers.
+    Define the locations where a transit service picks up and drops off passengers.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/base/#stops)

 - :material-subway-variant:{ .lg .middle }  __Routes__

-    Elements of a transit route such as name and the type of service.
+    Define the elements of a transit route such as name and the type of service.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/base/#routes)

 - :material-subway-variant:{ .lg .middle } __Service Dates__

-    Structure to schedule trips and service exceptions.
+    Create the structure to schedule trips and service exemptions.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/base/#service-dates)

 - :material-subway-variant:{ .lg .middle } __Trips__

-    Association of transit vehicles to a route on given days.
+    Represent transit vehicles traveling along a defined route at scheduled times.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/base/#trips)

 -   :material-subway-variant:{ .lg .middle } __Stop Times__

-    Arrival and departure times of the trips for each stop.
+    Define the arrival and departure times of each trip for each stop.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/base/#stop-times)